Akirix/dev-getting-started/Design Patterns/javascriptPromises.md

 ## Javascript Promises

-#### What is a Javascript Promise?

-A promise is a representation of the result to an asynchronous operation.
-It acts as a placeholder until there is a successful or failed result.

-A promise has three different states:
-* pending - The initial state of a promise.
-* fulfilled - The state of a promise representing a successful operation.
-* rejected - The state of a promise representing a failed operation.

-Once a promise is fulfilled or rejected, it is immutable (i.e. it can never change again).

-Using .then is a promise as well as calling new Promise.

-Refer to [Mozilla Developer Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for more information.

-#### Why use Promises?

-Promises provide a simple alternative for executing, composing, and managing asynchronous operations when compared to traditional callback-based approaches.
-When there are too many callback your code will end up in a callback hell.

 #### What is Callback Hell?

 The cause of callback hell is when people try to write JavaScript in a way where execution happens visually from top to bottom (line by line).